thaik1618/oo-data-normalization-001/README.md

 blank_space.serialize
 ```

-The method should sanitize the name of the song and create a new file with that name, so the file looks like this:
+The method should serialize the name of the song and create a new file with that name, so the file looks like this:

 `blank_space.txt`